danielroe/roe.dev/content/blog/open-invitation.md

 Particularly, if you want to be involved in open source and you feel you lack _experience_ or _background_, please let me know.
 I will make time for you and I know others will too.

 :CalSchedule{meeting=intro message="Book a call"}

-## Consultancy

-I also want to make it easy for people to engage me a professional basis.
-I am fairly limited in terms of the time I have, but I'm happy to make it easy to book an hour's call.

-:CalSchedule{meeting=consult message="Schedule a consultation"}